-EW: About the same size as playing cards although the primary, first impression card is larger and it’s right in front of me.
-The others not so close so I’m always having to refer back to them.
-But if there’s an important clue about a wine the card could become bigger and closer to me.
-If I’m looking at a white wine that’s copper colored then it’s an important clue and would be a bigger card.
-It’s almost as if the sight’s here, the nose is here and palate’s here (she motions in front of her left to right, table level, sight to the left, nose directly in front and palate to the right).
+EW: About the same size as playing cards, although the primary, first impression card is larger and it’s right in front of me.
+The others not so close, so I’m always having to refer back to them.
+If there’s an important clue about a wine, the card could become bigger and closer to me.
+If I’m looking at a white wine that’s copper colored, then it’s an important clue and it would be a bigger card.
+It’s almost as if the sight’s here, the nose is here, and palate’s here (she motions in front of her left to right, table level, sight to the left, nose directly in front and palate to the right).

-TG: So what happens there?
+TG: What happens there?
 You’re seeing something that might be on the grid and then what?

 TG: So you’re going down the grid checking things off and then an image is generated?

-EW: I’m looking at the section of the grid on wood and now images of oak aromas are coming up and then they become cards and go down here (points to the “table”).
+EW: I’m looking at the section of the grid on wood and now images of oak aromas are coming up; then they become cards and go down here (points to the “table”).

-EW: I’m looking for sweet things like sweet spices in ice cream or am I getting baking spice things like clove.
-Or is there a subtle textural thing.
+EW: I’m looking for sweet things like in ice cream or baking spices like clove.
+Or maybe there’s a subtle textural thing.

 TG: Are you pulling something out of the glass and then comparing to something you’ve smell before, or do you see all of those things first and then choose?